-- Ensuring safety/security needs structure. - ...but too much structure makes developments bureaucratic, which is in itself a safety risk. - Cautionary tale: Ariane-5 - Standards put emphasis on process. - Everything needs to be planned and documented. - Key issues: auditability, accountability, traceability. - Best suited development models are variations of the Vmodel or spiral model. - A new trend? - V-Model for initial developments of a new product - Agile models (e.g. Scrum) for maintenance and product extensions
+- Ensuring safety/security needs structure. - ...but too much structure makes developments bureaucratic, which is in itself a safety risk. - Cautionary tale: Ariane-5 - Standards put emphasis on process. - Everything needs to be planned and documented. - Key issues: auditability, accountability, traceability. - Best suited development models are variations of the V-model or spiral model. - ► A new trend?
+V-Model XT allows variations of original V-model, e.g.: - V-Model for initial developments of a new product - Agile models (e.g. Scrum) for maintenance and product extensions